 It’s no coincidence that tech CEOs cite the availability of key skills as the number one threat to their growth prospects (80% say they are somewhat or extremely concerned about this) and that the most important skills they list are the most difficult to find in the workforce.
 As AI advances, many low-value, repetitive tasks will be automated.
 Attributes like creativity, problem-solving and leadership become ever-more important and sought-after in the workforce while supplies of those abilities become scarcer.
 A potential shift towards nationalism may only exacerbate the challenge.

 CEOs across the board—and technology CEOs in particular—agree that globalisation has enhanced the quality of life and enabled business growth in a variety of ways, from enabling universal connectivity, to creating a skilled and educated labour force.
 Having reaped the benefits of a worldwide customer base and a fluid, mobile and diverse talent pool, it’s no surprise that more than half of all CEOs (including technology) agree or strongly agree that the trend toward more closed national policies will negatively impact an open, global market.

-Global Assurance Leader, Technology, Infocomm and Entertainment & Media (TICE)
+Global Assurance Leader, Technology, Media, and Telecommunications (TMT)